What even is AI anyway?

 Alan Turing and John McCarthy

 Marrying the pursuit of AI with the already popular ideas of Robotics, automation (Ford Automotive famously the icon for early automation), and the Automaton, this brings forth a potent mix of ideas that indeed also gave birth to Terminator, iRobot, 2001 and many many other cultural fictions of a future with Artificial Intelligence.
+Much boom and bust has occurred over the decades following this new intriguing field of Electrical Engineering, Philosophy, Computer Science and Mathematics (and as argued in my podcast, possibly the need for more social sciences and even regulation).

 The glorious and the mundane